 The course begins with dinner at 5:30pm on Sunday, March 12, 2017 and ends by 11am on Friday, March 17, 2017.

 Monday – Thursday: 8:30 am – 12:00 pm

 Monday, Tuesday and Thursday: 2:30 – 6:00 pm

 There will be optional sessions on Tuesday, Wednesday and Thursday evenings.

 Continuing Education and Scholarships

-California licensed MFTs, LPCCs, LEPs, LCSWs: This program is sponsored by UC San Diego Center for Mindfulness.
+California licensed MFTs, LPCCs, LEPs, LCSWs: Continuing Education Credit for this program is provided by UC San Diego Center for Mindfulness.
 The UC San Diego Center for Mindfulness is approved by the American Psychological Association to sponsor continuing education for psychologists.
 24.0 contact hours may be applied to your license renewal through the California Board of Behavioral Sciences.
 For those licensed outside California, please check with your local licensing board to determine if APA accreditation meets their requirements.

 Social Workers: This program is Approved by the National Association of Social Workers (Approval # 886743125-3905) for 24.0 continuing education contact hours.

-Nurses: UC San Diego Center for Mindfulness is approved by the California Board of Registered Nursing, Provider Number CEP16351, for 28.75 contact hours.
+Nurses: Continuing Education Credit for this program is provided by UC San Diego Center for Mindfulness.
+UC San Diego Center for Mindfulness is approved by the California Board of Registered Nursing, Provider Number CEP16351, for 28.75 contact hours.